Somali units of measurement

-A number of units of measurement were used in Somalia to measure length, mass, area, capacity, etc. Metric system adopted in 1950, and has been compulsory since 1972 in Somalia.
+A number of units of measurement have been used in Somalia to measure length, mass, area, capacity, and other such quantities.
+In 1950, Somalia adopted the metric system, which has been compulsory there since 1972.

 System before metric system

 A number of units were used.
 These units were local and varied with materials and provinces.

 Length

 Several units were used to measure length.
 One top was equal to 3.92 m.
 One cubito was equal to 1/7 top.

 Mass

 A number of units were used to measure mass.
 One rottolo (pound) was equal to 0.448 kg.
 Some other units are given below: